niasalgado/project-3/README.md

 # Taste Test
 I’m building an app, “Taste Test”, that produces a list of popular cocktails, along with their ingredients, with the purpose of serving as study guide for new bartenders and servers.
-I’ve worked in the service industry for about 10 years, and I remember how difficult it was to memorize all the ingredients of the bar menu when I first started as a bartender.
+I’ve worked in the service industry for about 10 years, and I remember how difficult it was to memorize all the ingredients of the bar menu.
 I hope this app can help present that information in an intuitive and efficient manner.

 <hr style="border: 3px solid black">